meltano/sdk/docs/implementation/state.md

 nevertheless important that in production scenarios, any STATE bookmarks from prior versions of the tap should still be effective for incremental updates in newer versions.

-For purposes of backwards compatibility, developers may override `Tap.load_state(state)` in order to translate legacy STATE formats to the updates minimal implementation documented here.
+For the purposes of backwards compatibility, developers may override `Tap.load_state(state)` in order to translate legacy STATE formats to the updated minimal implementation documented here.

 ## State and Partitions